Lagrangian skeleta of very affine complete intersections: Stabilising complete intersections

 \section{Stabilising complete intersections}

-Even though we have already computed the skeleton $\Lambda\coloneqq\skel(\widetilde{Z}_\beta)$ in the previous section, there is some more work one needs to do in order to use the microlocal sheaf machinery to compute $\mW(\widetilde{Z}_{\beta})$.
-Namely, it is necessary to embed a suitable stabilisation of the associated Liouville domain $A_\beta$ into the co-sphere bundle of some manifold.
-In general, such embeddings can be obtained from $h$-principles (see, e.g., Section 7 of \cite{gps3}).
-However, in the case at hand, we can construct an explicit embedding into $S^*M_{S^1}$, which has a number of important consequences explored in Section \ref{section:hms}.
-The main result of this section is the following statement, which is an analogue of Corollary 6.2.6 of \cite{GS22} (to avoid clutter, we are going to omit the ubiquitous index $\beta$ from our notation and just assume that $\beta \gg0$):
+In this section, we provide a further refinement of our description of the skeleton from previous two sections: recall that in order to define the cosheaf $\msh_\Lambda$, it is necessary to embed a suitable stabilisation of the associated Liouville domain $A_\beta$ into the co-sphere bundle of some manifold.
+In general, such embeddings can be obtained from $h$-principles (see, e.g., \cite[Section 7]{gps3}).
+However, in the case at hand, we can exploit the fact that $A_\beta \subset M_{\Cs}$ is a subdomain of a very affine variety to construct an explicit embedding into $S^*M_{S^1}$.
+This will have some important consequences in the last part of Section \ref{section:hms}, where we show that our HMS equivalences are functorial under inclusions of open BBCIs and compatible with toric mirror symmetry.
+The main result of this section is the following statement, which is an analogue of \cite[Corollary 6.2.6]{GS22} (to avoid clutter, we are going to omit the ubiquitous index $\beta$ from our notation and just assume that $\beta \gg0$):

 \begin{theorem} For all sufficiently large $\beta>0$, there exists a Liouville subdomain $U \subset (T^*M_{S^1},\lambda_{0})$ completing to $T^*M_{S^1}$, a Liouville subdomain $A \subset \widetilde{Z}$ and a Liouville hypersurface embedding